mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 - Requires an wifi capable Arduino such as the MKR1000
 - A Micro USB cable to connect the MKR1000 to the IMX6 of Solo.
 You can find a micro to micro USB cable on Amazon or eBay
 - A Solo breakoutboard with an USB connector (not mandatory, but will save you a lot of time to break out the USB port yourself)
-- Some LEDs to display the wifi status
+- A red and a green LEDs to display the wifi status

 # 2. How to install

 ## 2.1.
 Hardware setup

-Solder the LEDs to the A1 and A3 pins of the MKR1000.
+Solder the red LED to the A1 pin and the green LED to the A3 pin of the MKR1000.
 Use a 50 Ohm resistor to avoid overload.
-Red goes on A1, green goes on A3.
+Connect the Arduino MKR1000 USB to the IMX USB port.

 LED Status indicator:
+- Red and green LED off,green on board LED on: board is powered, waiting for Solo to finalize GoproManager initialization.
-- Solid red and green LED: wifi card error
+- Blinking red and green LED: wifi card error
+- Solid red and no green LED: Initialized but no Gopro in range
-- Solid red and no green LED: Waiting to connect to Gopro WiFi
+- Solid red and solid green LED: connected to Gopro, trying to wake it up if in sleep mode
-- solid green and no red LED: connected
+- Solid green and no red LED: connection to Gopro established.
-- solid green and flashing red LED: indicates data transfer from Solo to GoPro
+- Solid green and flashing red LED: indicates data transfer from Solo to GoPro

-Connect the Arduino MKR1000 USB to the IMX USB port.

 ## 2.2.
 Software setup